 Peak Experiences: There are many different types of peak experiences, but they are all temporary.
-Peak experiences feel "different" from everyday perception, often involving a moment of awe and wonder, an expanded sense of self beyond the Ego, or a feeling of timelessness.
-Some people report that colors are much more vivid and that everything - rocks, trees, clouds- seems "alive."
+Peak experiences feel "different" from everyday perception, often involving a moment of awe and wonder, a sense of selflessness, or a feeling of timelessness.
+Some people report that colors are much more vivid and that everything - rocks, trees, clouds - seems "alive."
 There is often a sense of profound peace and joy, and a sense that "everything is okay."
+These may include experiences of the Holy Spirit.
 There is often a sense of deep compassion for and connection to all living things...a sense of being connected to, a part of, or "at one" with everything.
-Sometimes people may feel transported outside of their body and sense themselves as consciousness or spirit independent of physical form.
 After a peak experience it can be a bit depressing or feel limiting to "snap back" into ordinary experiences.

 Religion: A faith tradition, a specific set of teachings, beliefs, rituals, and practices that belong to a group of people.
 These teachings and practices are designed to help the seeker relate appropriately with a divinity or ultimate reality.
-They will typically teach about how to live an ethical life; usually there is a founder and a sacred text(s).
+They will typically teach about how to live an ethical life; usually there is a founder and sacred text(s).
 Most of the major religions have subgroups, or denominations.
 For example, within Christianity Roman Catholics, Greek Orthodox, and Anglicans are just three of the hundreds of denominations.
-See the related definition "Spirituality" below and "Belief System" above.
+(See the related definitions for Spirituality below, and Belief System above.)